pratikjagrut/go-tutorial/45_testing/README.md

 ```

 The second way is to run tests in the `package list mode`.
-In this mode we list what packages to test.
+In this mode, we list what packages to test.

 e.g.